-Does your Apple Watch got hot while charging?
-This isn’t the best sign, to know why it happens and how to keep your Watch cool you can read my useful article.
+Does your Apple Watch get hot while charging?
+It isn’t the best sign; to know why it happens and how to keep your Watch cool, you can read my useful article.

-The Apple Watch 7 is not waterproof in the shower, but it is water-resistant.
+The Apple Watch 7 is not waterproof in the shower but is water-resistant.
 Its water resistance rating makes it suitable for water activities, including showering.
-Wearing it in the shower is acceptable, as long as you keep it away from soap and other chemicals.
+So wearing it in the shower is acceptable if you keep it away from soap and other chemicals.

 There are, however, a few things to consider before showering with your Apple Watch.

-If you take hot showers, the water temperature could adversely affect the watch.
-Heat causes air to expand, thus expanding the air inside of the watch, which makes it easier for soap to slip into the gaps and ruin the seals.
+The water temperature could adversely affect the watch if you take hot showers.
+Heat causes air to expand, thus expanding the air inside the watch, making it easier for soap to slip into the gaps and ruin the seals.

-Additionally, water resistance ratings do not factor in pressurized water, like that in showers.
+Additionally, water resistance ratings don’t factor in pressurized water, like that in showers.

-With that said, many Apple Watch users claim to regularly wear their watch in the shower with no significant issues, I used to take my Apple Watch 7 off before I shower but now I leave it on with no issues.
+With that said, many Apple Watch users claim to regularly wear their watch in the shower with no significant issues, I used to take my Apple Watch 7 off before I shower, but now I leave it on with no problems.

-Just be careful to not put soap or shampoo on your Watch, and it should be fine.
+Just be careful not to put soap or shampoo on your watch; it should be fine.